Macroeconomics and Current Economic Issues

 In the first week, you'll explore the question, "What is economics?"
 You'll talk about supply and demand, national income, unemployment and inflation, equilibrium and the macroeconomy, and fiscal policy and the role of the government.

 In the second week, you'll look at money and the role of the Federal Reserve.
 You'll explore money demand, stocks, bonds, and other assets; monetary policy and federal decision making; and how money links to the "real economy."
-You'll look at how the macroeconomy is faring in July 2017 and spend a day talking about financial panics.
+You'll look at how the macroeconomy is faring and spend a day talking about financial panics.

 In the third and final week of the program, you'll examine deficits, debts, and macro policy; consumption, investment, and the business cycle; Social Security and the economy; the economics of health care reform; international trade and comparative advantage; barriers to trade and protectionism; the balance of payments and the exchange rate; and the World Bank and the International Monetary Fund.